 On February 3, 1996 Shelly Manley and Cheryl Gordon opened Bear Essentials for the first time at 26 King Street East, in Millbrook, Ontario.
 Shortly after, they took over the Sears Catalogue Agency and moved to larger premises at 30 King Street East.
 Then, in 2004, Bear Essentials moved to 40 King Street East.

 On April 11th, 2005 Bonnie and Ian McQuarrie bought Bear Essentials from Shelly and Cheryl.
 Bonnie moved her Interior Design Business, Bethany Hills Interiors, into the store and added Home Decor to the mix of merchandise in the store.
 Within a month, it was obvious that the new selection of merchandise was popular with Shoppers.
 Shelly came back to help Bear Essentials grow and stayed until the end of 2008.
 Later in 2005, Debbie and Terri joined the staff to help handle the growing business.
 Marie came to Bear Essentials in 2006 and Terri joined Bethany Hills Interiors in 2007.
-Ella, Dayna, Linda and Sherlene are now part of the staff, ready to help customers find the perfect gift.
+Ella, Dayna, Linda and Sherlene joined the staff and helped customers find the perfect gift.

 “When we bought Bear Essentials we were planning, perhaps a five year stay” said Ian.
 “The response from the Community was so good that we kept increasing the selection.
 Soon, it was apparent that we were staying more than five years”

-“The past, almost eight years, have flown by.
+“The past, almost thirteen years, have flown by.
 We have a huge number of regular customers and Bonnie has helped a growing list of Clients redecorate their homes”

 By 2007, Bear Essentials was becoming very crowded with merchandise.
 It was obvious that when the Christmas Season arrived, there would be so much merchadise in the store that there would be no room for Shoppers!
 On October 9, 2007, Bethany Hills Interiors moved out of Bear Essentials to a new location at 17 King Street East in Millbrook.
 Terri, Sherlene and Linda were in the new store to help shoppers find the perfect piece for their home.